COVID-19 advice for the USC community

-USC has suspended international travel by staff until the end of 2020.
+USC has suspended all international travel until further notice.
 The global travel situation will be monitored and, if circumstances change, this suspension may be modified, including to allow travel to a limited range of countries.
 This suspension includes travel by individuals who are not USC staff members but whose travel was planned to be paid or partly paid by USC, including trips relating to research and consultancy contracts held in the University’s name.

 The Australian Government has closed the country's border to anyone who is a non-citizen or non-resident, with exemptions only for Australian citizens, permanent residents and their immediate family, including spouses, legal guardians and dependants.
 New Zealand citizens who live in Australia as Australian residents are also exempt, as are New Zealanders transiting to New Zealand.
 Exemptions for Pacific Islanders transiting to their home countries will continue to apply.
 Returned travellers from any overseas location need to self-isolate for 14 days.

 COVID-19 is considered a “foreseen circumstance” for all new travel insurance policies effected and/or new paid travel arrangements made after 4pm (AEDT) 2 March 2020.
 A “foreseen circumstance” may be precluded under the terms and conditions of some policies.
 In regards to travel to China, COVID-19 has been considered a "foreseen circumstance" since 22 January 2020.